KshitijBudhani/travel-app-in-2-hours/post.md

 ## Writing some code: 8:20 am

 I decided to get my hands dirty with somde code.
-I found the Sabre had [published](https://github.com/SabreDevStudio/sabre-dev-studio-node) an npm module on GitHub that wraps their API's - handy!
+I found that Sabre had [published](https://github.com/SabreDevStudio/sabre-dev-studio-node) an npm module on GitHub that wraps their APIs - handy!

 So, to get started I did this: